Montader Abdel-Amir

-Montader Abdel Amir Hadi (مُنْتَظِر عَبْد الْأَمِير هَادِي; born 6 October 2001), is an Iraqi professional football player who plays as a winger for Al-Zawraa in the Iraqi Stars League and the Iraq U-23 national team.
+Montader Abdel-Amir Hadi (مُنْتَظِر عَبْد الْأَمِير هَادِي; born 6 October 2001) is an Iraqi professional footballer who plays as a forward for Al-Zawraa in the Iraq Stars League.

 Club career

 Al-Karkh

-Montader was born in Karbala and came up through the youth teams of Iraqi giants Al-Quwa Al-Jawiya, joining the first team in 2019 before going out on loan to Al-Karkh, where he would get his first taste of senior football in the Iraqi Premier League.
-After a successful debut season where he established himself at the Baghdad club and the Iraq U-20 national team, he extended his loan for a second season, thanking the club for giving him his first opportunity in football and praising their reputation for developing young players into the best in Iraq.
+Born in Karbala, Montader came up through the youth teams of Iraqi giants Al-Quwa Al-Jawiya, joining the first team in 2019 before going out on loan to Al-Karkh, where he would get his first taste of senior football in the Iraqi Premier League.
+After a successful debut season where he established himself at the Baghdad club and the Iraq U-20 national team, Montader extended his loan for a second season, thanking the club for giving him his first opportunity in football and praising their reputation for developing young players into the best in Iraq.

 Al-Quwa Al-Jawiya

-He returned to his parent club in the summer of 2021 and featured regularly in the team over the next season, including the 2022 AFC Champions League where he was described as being Al-Jawiya’s “winning card”.
+Montader returned to his parent club in the summer of 2021 and featured regularly in the team over the next season, including the 2022 AFC Champions League where he was described as being Al-Jawiya’s “winning card”.
 Al-Jawiya extended his contract in the summer of 2022, keeping him at the club for the following season.
 Abdel Amir became a regular in the team and helped his side to win the Iraq Cup, beating Erbil in the final.
 In September 2023, Montader did not train with his teammates for several sessions whilst Al-Jawiya were preparing for their Champions League match against Uzbek side FC AGMK, because of a falling out with manager Ayoub Odisho and was seeking a move to arch rivals Al-Zawraa.

 Zakho & Al-Zawraa

-Zakho, who were rebuilding their team with several Brazilian players as well as national team veterans Ahmad Ibrahim and Amjad Attwan and Iraq U-23 star Ahmed Sartip, announced that they had completed the signing of Abdel Amir from Al-Quwa Al-Jawiya as they looked to break into the top 4 of the Iraq Stars League.
+Zakho, who had gone on a shopping spree for several Brazilians in addition to national team veterans Ahmad Ibrahim and Amjad Attwan, announced that they had completed the signing of Montader from Al-Quwa Al-Jawiya as they looked to break into the Iraq Stars League's top four.
 After just half a season with the Kurdish club, Al-Zawraa showed strong interest in the young forward and pushed to sign him on the last day of the 2024 winter transfer window.